EstelleChabanel/nonlinearsolver/README.md

 PARLER AUSSI DES EXCEPTIONS ET METTRE DIAGRAMME CLASSES EXCEPTIONS

 Moreover, another virtual super-class, ``Exceptions`` is implemented to gather all the possible exceptions that could be encountered during the solving of different equations.
 Each daugther class represents a different type of error that could prevent the algorithm to work well.
-The implemented exceptions are listed below, there are then thrown and catch in the concerned methods or in the suer interface.
+The implemented exceptions are listed below, there are then thrown and catch in the concerned methods or in themain function.
+A scheme of these classes is visible below.

 * ``DivZero`` prevents the algorithm from possible error due to a division by zero
-* ``Interval`` prevents a wrong initialization of the solving methods ``Chord`` and ``Bisection`` that requires two initial poitns a and b, with f(a)*f(b) < 0
+* ``Interval`` prevents a wrong initialization of the solving methods ``Chord`` and ``Bisection`` that requires two initial poitns a and b, with f(a)* f(b) < 0
 * ``MaxIter`` is thrown when the solving algorithm reaches the meximum number of iteration without converging to an acceptable solution
 * ``WrongDim`` is thrown when ones try to initialize an instance of ``System_Solver`` with an initial point of different dimensions than the given attribute dimensions